Chapter 1: Sold Into Prison

 "Your worst nightmare."
 I whispered.
 He froze for a second and I could read his mind.
 He was confused at my words, not understanding.
 His thoughts were along the lines of: "What the hell?
 She knew what I was thinking?"
 I leaned in and whispered in his ear, "Give up.
 You've lost and we haven't even begun."

 I felt a blast at my stomach and I was pushed back on to the floor a couple yards from my opponent.
 "Ugh."
 I moaned on my back.
-I quickly looked at Rowan and saw that she was in shock, probably because of the very slight sexual tension in the air her young, innocent mind couldn't handle.
-Hey, I couldn't help it.
-I must admit that Jay's pretty attractive and we're both teenagers, anyways.
-Shoot.
-She lost concentration.
+I quickly looked at Rowan and saw that she was frozen in fear.
+Jay was letting out a tangible menacing aura and since she was so young she hadn't had much combat experience outside of the amphitheater.
+I mentally swore and turned to look at my opponent.
 Jay had a mass of flames in each of his hands and he was heading towards me, eyes blazing.

 "I'll admit you surprised me for a second, but that's not going to happen again."
 He said.
 His voice was deep and seductive.